How to prepare for the event

 Use the University's Careers Service

-It is important that you use the services of the University's Careers Service before you attend the Built Environment Recruitment Fair.
+It is important that you use the services of the University's Careers Service before you attend the Environment and Life Sciences Recruitment Fair.
 The Careers Service can provide you with advice and information on your future career direction, help you think about how you can best "sell" yourself to employers, help you think about how you can improve your employability and help you to prepare for interviews.
 You can an appointment with a University Careers Adviser.
-The Careers Service is in University House on the floor 0.
+The Careers Service is in University House by the Unitemps branch on the 1st floor.

 Think about what you want